viradex/viradex/README.md

 ## 👋 Hello!

-My name is Arnav, I've been coding ever since I was eight years old and have made many websites and computer-based projects in my time as a hobby developer.
-So far my biggest project is [BubbleOS](https://github.com/Bubble-OS/bubbleos), which has over 6000 lines of code and took several months to make!
-I mainly code in JavaScript, web technologies, and Node.js, but I also sometimes code in Python and C#/Unity.
+My name is Arnav!
+I've been coding since I was eight, creating numerous websites and computer-based projects as a passionate hobbyist developer.
+My most significant project is [BubbleOS](https://github.com/Bubble-OS/bubbleos), a system with over 6,000 lines of code that took several months to complete.
+My primary expertise lies in JavaScript, web technologies, and Node.js, though I occasionally work with Python.

 ## 📊 GitHub Stats